-Students taking Modern Foreign Languages at Mars Hill University study second languages, literatures and cultures in an inviting setting.
-Our French and Spanish classes are small and enable students to attain the linguistic skills that are increasingly necessary in our more globally connected world.
-Closely connected with a rigorous study of the Liberal Arts, students who pursue a major or minor in our program develop life-long skills that allow them to appreciate and understand the many ways people of other cultures think, live, and communicate.
+The Modern Foreign Languages program plays an integral role in students' liberal arts education.
+Students taking Spanish and/or French at Mars Hill study second languages, literatures and cultures in an inviting setting.
+Our classes are small and enable students to attain the linguistic skills that are increasingly necessary in our more globally connected world.
+Students who pursue a major or minor in our program develop life-long skills that allow them to appreciate and understand the many ways people of other cultures think, live, and communicate.
 In addition, they attain the fundamental ability to contribute a multilingual perspective to their field of work upon graduation.

 Many students who major in Spanish and combine a degree, for example, in Business, Social Work, Political Science, International Studies, or Biology have an excellent preparation for post-graduate work and/or jobs in medicine, international organizations, government, business or law.
-A foreign language minor in French or Spanish is seen as increasingly desirable for many employers in today's job marketplace.
-Employers are often more likely to hire those with exposure to and experience in a second language, culture, and literature.
+A minor in French or Spanish is seen as increasingly desirable for many employers in today's job marketplace.

-Studying abroad while a student at Mars Hill University is highly recommended for French and Spanish majors and minors.
-Mars Hill University provides many opportunities to study abroad in French and Spanish speaking countries.
-Faculty members and the study abroad office work closely with the students to find a program that suits their academic as well as financial needs.
+Studying abroad is highly recommended for our majors and minors.
+We provide opportunities to study abroad in French and Spanish speaking countries.
+Faculty members and the study abroad office work closely with the students to find a program that suits their academic and financial needs.
 Recently, students have studied in countries such as Argentina, Chile, Costa Rica, Mexico, and Spain.